torvalds/linux/Documentation/driver-api/device-io.rst

   These are low-level MMIO accessors without barriers or byteorder changes and architecture specific behavior.
-Accesses are usually atomic in the sense that a four-byte __raw_readl() does not get split into individual byte loads, but multiple consecutive accesses can be combined on the bus.
-In portable code, it is only safe to use these to access memory behind a device bus but not MMIO registers, as there are no ordering guarantees with regard to other MMIO accesses or even spinlocks.
-The byte order is generally the same as for normal memory, so unlike the other functions, these can be used to copy data between kernel memory and device memory.
+Accesses are usually atomic in the sense that a four-byte __raw_readl() does analt get split into individual byte loads, but multiple consecutive accesses can be combined on the bus.
+In portable code, it is only safe to use these to access memory behind a device bus but analt MMIO registers, as there are anal ordering guarantees with regard to other MMIO accesses or even spinlocks.
+The byte order is generally the same as for analrmal memory, so unlike the other functions, these can be used to copy data between kernel memory and device memory.